-BIO 2523 Anatomy and Physiology II, 3 cr.
+BIO 2523 Anatomy and Physiology II, Lecture, 3 cr.

-A lecture course that includes detailed studies of the anatomy and physiology of the human endocrine, cardiovascular, lymphatic, respiratory, digestive, and urinary systems, as well as reproduction and development.
+A lecture course that includes detailed studies of the anatomy and physiology of the human special senses, endocrine, cardiovascular, lymphatic, respiratory, digestive, and urinary systems, as well as reproduction and development.
 Co-requisite: BIO 2521.
 Prerequisite: BIO 2513/2511 Anatomy & Physiology I with lab (or BIO 2514).
 3 hours lecture.

-BIO 2524 Anatomy and Physiology II, 4 cr.
+BIO 2524 Anatomy and Physiology II Lecture and Laboratory, 4 cr.

-A combined lecture and laboratory course that includes detailed studies of the anatomy and physiology of human endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, and urinary systems, as well as reproduction and development.
+A combined lecture and laboratory course that includes detailed studies of the anatomy and physiology of human special senses, endocrine, cardiovascular, lymphatic and immune, respiratory, digestive, and urinary systems, as well as reproduction and development.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
 Prerequisites: BIO 2514 Anatomy & Physiology I with Lab (or BIO 2513/2511).
 3 hours lecture, 2 hours lab.